penguinpowernz/stonkcritter/README.md

 ### Personalized subscriptions

-You can use the bot actively, by messaging the bot directly.
+You can use the bot actively, by messaging the bot directly, it's name is [@stonkcritter_bot](https://t.me/stonkcritter_bot).
 Simply write `/help` to the bot and it will tell you what you can do, but the main things to do are to follow congress critters or stock tickers (by prefixing a `$` to the symbol).
 Try the following:

     /follow $MSFT